HackYourFuture/React/react1/week3/lesson-plan.md

 but if we need to handle form submission in javascript and keep track of what data the user enters in the form, then we use [controlled inputs](#controlled-inputs)

+### The Callback pattern
+  - The callback pattern allows us to set up communication between different parts of the system.
+Components in this case.
+We can have a parent component talk to a child component by using props.
+  To have the child component call back to the parent we use a callback.
+A callback is a function that is defined in the parent component and executed in the child component.
+  In the below cats example we use a callback function to set up the delete behavior to update the state in the parent component.
 ### Controlled Inputs
   - Docs [here](https://reactjs.org/docs/forms.html#controlled-components)
   - Uncontrolled inputs are almost never useful to us